 Placenta: Third Stage of Labor

-The placenta is an organ that plays an important role in furnishing nutrients to the fetus.
-It allows the passage of nutrients and the waste elimination via the mother’s blood stream.
+The placenta is an important organ that grows with your baby to reach 8 to 9 inches wide.
+It secretes an essential hormone HCG to support the pregnancy and plays an important role in providing nutrients to the fetus.
+It allows the passage of oxygen and nutrients for the baby and eliminate waste through the mother’s blood stream.

-After Placenta expulsion, the midwife or doctor will administer Methergine via intramuscular route to control bleeding and will massage the uterus gently to reduce the bleeding flow called “Lochia”.
+After the placenta expulsion, the midwife or doctor will administer Methergine via intramuscular route to control bleeding and will massage the uterus gently to reduce the bleeding flow called “Lochia”.

 Once the placenta is out, your health care will note the time of its expulsion and examine it to make sure that all parts are normal and complete.